This page is intended to provide WHS information and comments to ensure safe working environments across all sites that Infronts candidates work from.

 - 10/03/2016 – Quarterly WHS Committee meeting minutes: please click here to view minutes

-- 19/02/2016 – Near Miss: We have been advised of a second incident within the matter of two weeks where one of our workers on site has reported a Pantech truck taking a short cut through our clients dispatch area trying to avoid speed humps in the common driveway.
+- 19/02/2016 – Near Miss: We have been advised of a second incident within a matter of two weeks where one of our workers on site has reported a Pantech truck taking a short cut through our clients dispatch area trying to avoid speed humps in the common driveway.
 These vehicles seem to be the same repeat offenders coming from the adjacent warehouse.
 Although no one has been hurt, we take these matters very seriously as we have a duty of care for employees and expect people to go home the same way they arrive to work.
 Safety is our number one priority for our staff.
 We have notified the host employer, and once again immediate action has been taken against the offending company in order to make improvements on the site.
-We will have further updates posted on our forum in regards to the situation being addressed and rectified.

 - 11/2/16 – Reporting near misses: A reminder to all parties to ensure that all near misses, not just accidents are reported to your supervisors and to our office.
 We were recently advised of a near miss by one of our workers on site, involving cars encroaching on forklift operation areas when they should not be, as vehicle drivers were becoming lazy and were in too much of a hurry to leave the site at the end of their shift.
 Fortunately no accident occurred, however with the report of a near miss, the host employer has now made improvements on site (including additional signage & speed humps and addressed the issue in toolbox meetings), which have assisted in minimising the potential for a collision to occur.